 WHO I AM

 Hi I’m Sam!
 I am a proud marketing graduate of the Crowell School of Business at Biola University in greater Los Angeles.
-I am a marketer by day but working towards becoming a sustainability designer and community developer vigilante by night.
+I am a marketer by day but working towards becoming a food systems expert and community developer vigilante by night.

-I desire to be a part of a synergetic team that perceives, conceives, and incubates excellent solutions that propel local communities and allows for human flourishing in pragmatic and innovative ways.
-My desire is to use my background as a marketer in a creative community.
-My most successful work occurs in collaboration with designers, photographers, videographers, social media influencers, and content creators.
+I desire to be a part of a synergetic team that perceives, conceives, and propels local communities to enable human flourishing.
+My desire is to use my background as a marketer and community developer in a mindful action-oriented community to impact the future of food and the environment.

 WHY I DO